Efficient Cross-Domain Offline Reinforcement Learning with Dynamics- and Value-Aligned Data Filtering: Conclusion

 \section{Conclusion}

-In this paper, we investigate cross-domain offline policy adaptation.
-Through empirical and theoretical analyses, we demonstrate that both dynamics and value alignment are critical for cross-domain offline RL.
-Building upon this insight, we propose a novel method, DVDF, which leverages a pretrained advantage function to quantify value misalignment and performs data filtering by jointly considering dynamics and value misalignment.
-Extensive experiments across various dynamics shift scenarios demonstrate that DVDF outperforms prior strong baselines and brings significant performance improvement to base algorithms.
+In this paper, through empirical and theoretical analyses, we demonstrate that both dynamics alignment and value alignment are critical for efficient cross-domain offline RL.
+Building upon this insight, we propose a novel method, DVDF, which leverages a pretrained advantage function to quantify value misalignment and performs data filtering by jointly considering dynamics and value misalignment, filling a gap in prior research.
+Extensive experiments across various dynamics shift scenarios and tasks demonstrate that DVDF outperforms prior strong baselines and brings significant performance improvement to base algorithms.